MicrosoftDocs/azure-docs/articles/azure-monitor/essentials/diagnostic-settings.md

 A single diagnostic setting can define no more than one of each of the destinations.
 If you want to send data to more than one of a particular destination type (for example, two different Log Analytics workspaces), then create multiple settings.
 Each resource can have up to 5 diagnostic settings.

 The following video walks you through routing platform logs with diagnostic settings.
+The video was done at an earlier time and doesn't include the following:
+ - There are now 4 destinations.
+You can send platform metrics and logs to certain Azure Monitor partners.
+ - A new feature called category groups was introduced in Nov 2021.
+Information on these newer features is included in this article.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4AvVO]

 ## Sources